zhantanfeng/wireflow/README.md

 ## Network Topology (High level)

 - Devices form a mesh overlay using WireGuard.
-- Direct P2P is preferred; if not possible, traffic relays via a TURN/relay node.
+- Direct P2P is preferred; if not possible, traffic relays via a TURN/relay server.
 - A control plane manages device membership, keys, and policy.

 ## Quick Start